CodeWithAloha/resilienthawaii.org/content/_index.md

     * St. Francis - Show Aloha Challenge

         * **March 30 - April 8, 2020**
-Free Meals - Home Delivered by Local Businesses & C&C of Honolulu
+Free Meals - Home Delivered by Local Businesses and the City & County of of Honolulu
 1) 60 years and older
 2) Must have an underlying health condition
 3) Have limited resources and limited family support for meals